Russian - 5th Year in St. Petersburg

 Students purchase lunch in any of the restaurants in the vicinity of their classroom building.

 TITLE VIII FUNDING FOR GRADUATE STUDENTS

 The Department of State's Title VIII program funds graduate students with U.S. citizenship to study less commonly taught languages.

-Title VIII provides fellowships of up to $10,000 for the study of 2nd-Year Uzbek in Tashkent.
+Title VIII provides fellowships of up to $10,000 for the study of Fifth-year Russian in CLI-St. Petersburg.

-Supported by the Melikian Center's endowment and by private donations, the Melikian Center Awards Program provides scholarships of up to $4,000 for superior applicants to study 2nd-year Uzbek in Tashkent.
+Supported by the Melikian Center's endowment and by private donations, the Melikian Center Awards Program provides scholarships of up to $4,000 for superior applicants to study Fifth-year Russian in CLI-St. Petersburg.

 ASU students, non-ASU students, teachers, and other non-students are eligible to apply for this funding.

 THE BENJAMIN A. GILMAN INTERNATIONAL SCHOLARSHIP

 The State Department's Gilman Scholarship provides awards of up to $8,000 for students in financial need to study abroad, including in CLI overseas programs.
 Gilman applications require certification of the program by your institution's study-abroad office.
 If you apply for Gilman support, please contact email@example.com for assistance in getting the required information to your institution.